AymanM7/AymanM7/README.md

 ## 👨‍💻 About Me

-I’m a student at **The University of Texas at Dallas (UTD)** with a strong interest in **Machine Learning**, **, Data Analytics , Cybersecurity and **Research**.
+I’m a student at **The University of Texas at Dallas (UTD)** with a strong interest in **Machine Learning**, Cloud/Software Engineering  **, Data Analytics , Cybersecurity and **Research**.
 I enjoy exploring how data, intelligent systems, and thoughtful design can come together to solve real-world problems.

 I love